Steviie8/Steven_Portfolio/index.md

 # Final Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q3VBB9vsr1M?si=LlsSSnnHHV4FcBnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
 - In this third milestone, I have added a connection between the Matrix Portal M4 and an ESP-32 that was supposed to display data from a sensor to the screen, but due to a broken sensor, I couldn't fully display what the sensor was reading to the screen.
 - Some of the biggest challenges that I have faced are that much of the code took very long to debug, and some of them weren't the code's problem, like my sensor, which was faulty instead.
 - I've learned a lot, like how to use an API and how they can integrate into code.
 I also learned that sometimes when solving problems, you should take it from a different angle, and sometimes you need to switch to another thing before you realize what the problem might be.